lambda-code-gk/aish/README.md

 You can specify a task name as the first argument to the `ai` command.
 The following tasks are available:

-- `ai default message`: Queries GPT.
+- `ai default`:     Send a simple message to the LLM.
-- `ai gemini message`: Queries Gemini.
+- `ai gemini`:      Send a message to the LLM directly through Gemini.
-- `ai op message`:  Generates shell scripts.
+- `ai op`:          Show commands in the system shell.
+- `ai review`:      Review the code and give feedback on the files staged for Git.
-- `ai commit_msg`: Generates a commit message from the diff of files staged in git.
+- `ai commit_msg`:  Create a commit message for the staged files in Git.
+- `ai fixit`:       Show the advice from the LLM on how to fix the code.

 # License